 Feminists should compare women’s wages to gay men’s.
 The average woman, with regard to the kind of work she chooses, is probably more similar to gay men than to straight men.
 Gays, who don’t need a high-paying job to help them feel attractive to the sex that’s not on their radar, generally feel less pressure to be successful than straight men.
 That’s why gays are more likely than straight men to become waiters, hair dressers, and workers in other “female” occupations.
 Of course, many gays obtain good jobs to garner society’s respect as a man and to hide their gayness.
 But overall, gays, like most women, tend to look first for work that interests them and second for work that pays well, whereas straight men tend to do it the other way around.

 The sexes’ job-market choices also enter the equation, hugely.
 The sexes are equally aware, says Farrell, that engineers will average more income than home economics majors.
-Yet in 2001, over 80 percent of the engineering degrees went to men, and over 88 percent of the home economics degrees went to women.
+Yet as of 2013, over 80 percent of the engineering degrees went to men, and over 88 percent of the home economics degrees went to women.
 If career-minded, higher-educated women, including many feminist women, often make such lower-paid career choices, we can perhaps better understand why millions of traditional women choose traditional low-paying fields such as secretary and nurse.
 (See the Fortune Magazine article that asks, “If these educated, accomplished, powerful women don’t seek the biggest jobs, who is going to?”)

 But don’t women choose “female” jobs because they presume discrimination in “male” jobs?
 Partly, yes.
-But men, too, have presumed discrimination in “female” jobs, such as daycare worker, nurse, secretary, stewardess, clerk-typist….
+But men, too, have presumed discrimination in “female” jobs, such as daycare worker, nurse, secretary, stewardess, and clerk-typist.
 Until just a few years ago, few if any employers would hire a man for these positions.
 Regardless, how many men were bold enough to be seen in such “female” jobs?
 (How many women years ago were bold enough to be seen in “male” jobs?)

 Women’s job choices – and men’s – tend to be influenced by “what the market will bear” principle.
 Since women in huge numbers are (still) either supported by a man (fully or partly) or anticipate being supported, they as a group are able to bear lower pay than those in the group expected to do most or all of the spouse supporting.
 Many women, married women in particular, might be comparable to teens who live with, and are supported by, their parents and who are able to accept a job that pays little, while their parents must earn enough to support both the teens and themselves.
 Women as a supported group thus have been able to bear the low-paying jobs that men as supporters generally have been unable to bear.
 They often can regard their husband as an “employer” who pays them to work at home tending the hearth and raising the children.
 So they often need not necessarily seek a higher-paying real employer.